sfomuseum/go-placeholder-client-www/README.md

   -cors
     	Enable CORS support for the API endpoint.
   -cors-origin value
     	One or more hosts to restrict CORS support to on the API endpoint.
+If no origins are defined (and -cors is enabled) then the server will default to all hosts.
   -host string
     	The host to listen for requests on. (default "localhost") -nextzen-apikey string